hongphucsoftware/Craftly-Living/SUPABASE_SETUP.md

 ALTER TABLE users ENABLE ROW LEVEL SECURITY;
 ALTER TABLE renovation_projects ENABLE ROW LEVEL SECURITY;

--- Create RLS policies for anon access
+-- Create RLS policies for public access
-CREATE POLICY "Allow anon read users" ON users FOR SELECT TO anon USING (true);
+CREATE POLICY "Allow public read users" ON users FOR SELECT USING (true);
-CREATE POLICY "Allow anon insert users" ON users FOR INSERT TO anon WITH CHECK (true);
+CREATE POLICY "Allow public insert users" ON users FOR INSERT WITH CHECK (true);

-CREATE POLICY "Allow anon read projects" ON renovation_projects FOR SELECT TO anon USING (true);
+CREATE POLICY "Allow public read projects" ON renovation_projects FOR SELECT USING (true);
-CREATE POLICY "Allow anon insert projects" ON renovation_projects FOR INSERT TO anon WITH CHECK (true);
+CREATE POLICY "Allow public insert projects" ON renovation_projects FOR INSERT WITH CHECK (true);
-CREATE POLICY "Allow anon update projects" ON renovation_projects FOR UPDATE TO anon USING (true);
+CREATE POLICY "Allow public update projects" ON renovation_projects FOR UPDATE USING (true);
 ```

-## Next Steps

-1. Go to your Supabase dashboard: https://supabase.com/dashboard/project/wsobqmcjmukjgylzzhkl
-2. Navigate to SQL Editor
-3. Run the above SQL commands
-4. The application will automatically connect to your Supabase database
+4. **Click "Run" to execute the SQL**
+5. **Refresh your application** - the error will be fixed

+## What This Does:
+- Creates the `users` and `renovation_projects` tables
+- Sets up security policies so your app can read/write data
+- Fixes the "Failed to create renovation project" error